arnavbhatt288/ros-ramdisk-creator-gui/README.md

 ![screenshot](assets/screenshot.png)

 ## About:
-A program written in C for creating RAMDisks of ReactOS for Windows and Linux.
+A GUI program written in C with Nuklear for creating RAMDisks of ReactOS for Windows and Linux.
 This helps you installing the bootsector as well as creating freeldr.ini file and copying files

 ## Compiling: